 In this paper, we investigate the leaf function $L_{P{2}}$ of Penrose tilings of type $P{2}$, also known as \emph{kites and darts} tilings.
 The adjacency graph of a tiling of type $P2$ is called a {\it P2-graph} or a {\it Penrose tree} (resp. {\it Penrose caterpillar}) when it is a tree (resp. a caterpillar).
 A P2 tiling with its graph superimposed is illustrated in Figure \ref{fig:penrose-graph}.
-Our main contributions are the construction of arbitrarily large fully leafed induced subtrees and also the computation of the leaf function for kites and darts Penrose tilings, summarized in the following theorem:
+We prove that fully leafed induced subtrees in P2 tilings are essentially caterpillars and we present an explicit procedure for their construction in P2.
+We believe that these caterpillars and their corresponding paths in P2 are of interest in the study of quasicrystals and possibly in protein folding.
+Our main contributions are the construction of arbitrarily large fully leafed induced subtrees and also the computation of the leaf function for Penrose tilings by kites and darts, summarized in the following theorem:

 \begin{theorem} The leaf function $L_{P2}$ of P2-graphs, defined for all $n\in\N$, is

 \end{theorem}

 The remaining sections of this article are divided as follows.
 Section 2 introduces the definitions and notations on tilings and graphs.
 In Sections 3 and 4, we prove that the function given in Theorem \ref{thm1} is respectively an upper bound and a lower bound for the leaf function of P2 graphs.
 Finally, in Section 5 we give a closed formula for $L_{P2}$, we discuss perspectives and we conclude with two conjectures.